-3 Credits Students explore topics of inclusion in the outdoor education profession.
-Topics may vary to take advantage of local and regional opportunities, but the primary emphasis will be on the inclusion of people with impairments and disabilities in outdoor experiences.
+3 Credits Students explore the inclusion of people of different ages and abilities in outdoor education.
+Topics may vary to take advantage of local and regional opportunities, but the primary emphasis will be on including people with impairments and disabilities in outdoor education programs.